anaclumos/extracranial/Research/pages/Born of this Land - The Founding Story of Hyundai.md

 Although President Park was a flawed leader who came to power through a coup d'état, Jung admired Park's determination and commitment to national development, as well as his intelligence and thoroughness in implementing it.
 Park accurately assessed the state of the [[한민족|Korean]] [[economy]] at the time and made bold, groundbreaking decisions to modernize the [[economy]].
 Park decided to trust [[한민족|Korean]] entrepreneurs, who had no experience and a weak foundation, and the government guaranteed the payment of foreign loans based on business plans submitted by entrepreneurs.
 There was no other thought for Jung but to help the president, selflessly thinking of the country.

-> Park: "I said, the president of a country and the deputy prime minister of the [[economy]] is helping you.
+> Park: **I said, the president of a country and the deputy prime minister of the [[economy]] is helping you.
 And you can't do that one thing, so you give up?
 So you thought this would be easy when you first said you would do it?
 Of course, you knew it would be difficult.
-And still, if you made a promise, you should do it no matter what, no matter how you do it, and now you're saying you can't do it because you can't just try it once more?"
-Jung had no words.
+And still, if you made a promise, you should do it no matter what, no matter how you do it, and now you're saying you can't do it because you can't just try it once more?** Jung had no words.

 ## Luck is Mostly Timing